 EPHS's support programs include instruction for English learners, assistance for students with reading difficulties, services for special education students and accommodations for Section 504 students.
 Our counseling office provides students with individualized guidance on college and career options, and our library offers digital and hard-copy resources for doing research papers and other class projects.

 During the fall season the Elmwood Park Tigers participate in cheerleading, boys and girls cross country, football, golf, boys soccer, girls tennis and girls volleyball.

 During the winter our student-athletes participate in boys and girls basketball, cheerleading, pom-pons and wrestling.

-During the spring season our year ends with baseball, boys soccer, softball, boys tennis, and boys and girls track and field.
+During the spring season our year ends with baseball, girls soccer, softball, boys and girls track and field, and boys volleyball.